jlollis/seattle-python-401d9/class-09-deployment/notes/deployment.md

 1. Create a new EC2 instance.
      - Choose the Ubuntu Server 16.04 from the free tier
      - Continue to the the security group settings
-     - Use a security group with access to SSH and HTTP from anywhere (we will tighten these access points later)
+     - Use a security group with access to SSH and HTTP
      - When launching, create a new key pair and download it
      - Launch the instance